luismsouto/world-cup-simulator/readme.md

 The specific Round of 32 matchups involving third-placed teams depend on which 8 groups they come from.
-The 495 possible combinations are defined in Annex C of the FIFA tournament regulations, and are encoded as a lookup table mapping each combination to a fixed bracket assignment.
+The 495 possible combinations are defined in Annex C of the FIFA tournament regulations, and are encoded as a lookup table as an input file `third_place_match_combinations.csv`, in the `input_data` folder.

 ---